garywelz/Copernicus_AI/output/independence-results-peano-show-notes.md

 An exploration of groundbreaking independence results in Peano Arithmetic, focusing on how certain mathematical statements can be proven neither true nor false within standard formal systems.
 We examine how these discoveries have transformed our understanding of mathematical truth and the limits of formal systems.

 ## Featured Guests
-- Dr. Rachel - Mathematical Logic Expert
+- Rachel - Mathematical Logic Expert
 - Josh - Mathematical Historian
 - Antoni - Host